 Publication Ethics and Malpractice Statements

-TARUNALAW: Journal of Law and Syariah is a peer-reviewed electronic international journal.
-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (LPPM STAI Taruna Surabaya).
-This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+IJITH: International Journal of Islamic Thought and Humanities is a peer-reviewed electronic international journal.
+This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the Author, the Editor in Chief, the Editorial Board, the Peer-Reviewer and the Publisher (Sekolah Tinggi Agama Islam Taruna Surabaya).
+This statement is based on COPE’s Best Practice Guidelines.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed TARUNALAW: Journal of Law and Syariah is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed International Journal of Islamic Thought and Humanities is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

-The editor of the TARUNALAW: Journal of Law and Syariah is responsible for deciding which of the articles submitted to the journal should be published.
+The editor of the International Journal of Islamic Thought and Humanities is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.